 In the coming days, we’ll look at warnings about fortune tellers and their lot, talk about how trusting God applies to our choices, and discuss when to help (especially our grown children) and when to get out of the way.

-And if this post spoke to you, I would so appreciate it if you would share it on your favorite social media platform.
+I hope you’ll join us and if this post spoke to you, please share it on your favorite social media platform.

 Blessings as you grow in Christ,